Rules & Alerts¶

 ]

-Get a rule by ID within an account.
+Get a rule by ID within an account where the Rule ID is same as the corresponding Assessment ID.

 {